-Splice connectors, most commonly known as butt connectors, but also butt splices and crimp connectors, are a fundamentally important component in 12-volt electrical systems.
-Here are some basics you'll need to know about them.
+Splice connectors—also commonly known as butt connectors, butt splices, or crimp connectors—have been in use for decades and remain an important component in 12-volt electrical systems.
+Here are some basics to help you select and use them.

-At its most basic, a butt splice is a fast, effective way of connecting the ends of two wires without soldering them.
-While soldering has some advantages, the time and cost can be prohibitive.
-In addition to these factors, the high heat used introduces the risk of injury.
-In comparison, a butt connector is simpler, faster, and arguably safer to use.
-Even mechanics or technicians new on the job can quickly and easily fit one end into each part of the connector and crimp.
+At its most basic, a butt splice is a fast, effective way of connecting and securing the ends of two wires without having to solder them.
+While soldering has its advantages, the time and cost involved can be prohibitive.
+In addition, the high heat used in soldering introduces the risk of injury.
+A butt connector is simpler, faster, and arguably safer to use.
+Even mechanics and technicians new on the job can quickly and easily fit both wire ends into each end of a butt connector and crimp for a secure connection.

-Another quality to consider is the seam of the connector, specifically whether it is brazed or butted.
+Another aspect to consider is the seam of the connector, specifically whether it is butted or brazed.

 For applications with specific needs, there are a number of specialty butt connector options available.

-For rugged outdoor applications where water is an issue, there are a few options.
-Specialty moisture-resistant butt connectors are filled with a silicone material to help keep moisture, dust, and other debris out of the connection, like this nylon insulated model from 3M, pictured left.
+For rugged outdoor applications where water is an issue, there are several options.
+Specialty moisture-resistant butt connectors (like the nylon insulated connector from 3M, pictured right) are filled with a silicone material to help keep moisture, dust, and other debris out of the connection.

-Heat shrink butt connectors also offer this protection and have better strain relief properties than nylon or vinyl connectors.
-In heat shrink butts, the heat shrink contains a “melt liner” which, when heated, turns into a glue-like substance that seals out moisture and dust as well as providing an extremely strong adhesive to hold the wire into the connector.
+Heat shrink butt connectors (example at left from Molex) also offer moisture protection along with better strain relief properties than nylon or vinyl connectors.
+Heat shrink butt connectors contain a “melt liner” which, when heated, turns into a glue-like substance that seals out moisture and dust and provides an extremely strong adhesive to hold the wire into the connector.

-Another option for rugged applications is a solder splice connector, which incorporates heatshrink and low melt solder with protection glands for a sealed connection.
-What's unique about these solder splices is that many of these can often be applied without crimping; simply heat to seal.
+Another option for rugged applications is a solder splice connector, which is a butt connector that incorporates heat shrink and low-melt solder in its construction with protection glands for a sealed connection.
+Simply crimp, then heat to seal.